The Homeowner’s Ultimate Guide to Frozen Pipes

 Turn Up Your Thermostat

-Turning up the temperature of your thermostat can help thaw frozen pipes.
+Turning up the temperature of your thermostat can help thaw frost off of pipes.
 It’s best to use this solution straight away after detecting that a pipe is frozen.
-This solution saves time because it heats the whole house, therefore, you don’t need to know the exact location of the pipe for it to work!
+This solution saves time because it heats the whole house; therefore, you don’t need to know the exact location of the pipe for it to work!
 Take note that this probably won’t work for pipes that are outdoors or for pipes that are in uninsulated parts of your home.

 Use An Infrared Lamp